 Over 24 Million Americans are suffering from varicose veins.
-What people should know is that varicose veins is not just a cosmetic issue.
-It is a serious medical condition that only gets worse with time, leading to potentially deadly results.
+What people should know is that varicose veins are not just a cosmetic issue.
+They are a serious medical condition that only gets worse with time, leading to potentially deadly results.

 Varicose veins are the purplish or blue enlarged veins you can see bulging out of someone’s leg.
 Any of the body’s veins can become varicose but varicose veins most often develop in the feet and legs.